United States at the FIFA Women's World Cup: Group E

+Round of 16

+2031 World Cup

+The 2031 FIFA Women's World Cup is set to be the eleventh edition of the FIFA Women's World Cup.
+The tournament will be jointly hosted by the United States, Mexico, Costa Rica, and Jamaica.
+The United States will make their tenth or eleventh appearance and have earned a automatic qualification as co-host.

-FIFA World Cup record
+FIFA Women's World Cup record

-The team has participated in every World Cup through 2019, reach the semifinals in all, and won a medal in each.
+The team has participated in every FIFA Women's World Cup through 2023 and failed to reach the semifinals only in 2023.

-Record by opponent

 On July 9, 2016, Hope Solo earned her 100th international shutout, 150th career win, and 197th cap in a friendly game against South Africa at Soldier Field, Chicago, Illinois.
-This made Solo the first ever female goalkeeper in history to achieve 100 shutouts in international competition.
+This made Solo the first female goalkeeper to achieve 100 shutouts in international competition.